-Creating a branded app is an essential step to take to maximizing your company’s reach — especially since more than 42.4 percent of the population of the UK now owns a smartphone
+Creating a branded app is an essential step to take to maximizing your company’s reach — especially since more than 42.4 percent of the population of the UK now owns a

-, with more than 86 percent of mobile web time dedicated to app usage, and only 14 percent of web time accounting for mobile web browsing.
+mobile web usage, with more than 86 percent of mobile web time dedicated to app usage, and only 14 percent of web time accounting for mobile web browsing.
 If you want to create a mobile app that is associated with your brand that functions well, looks good and becomes popular with users, the following tips will help.

 1. Offer Utility

 If you’re creating an app, you want it to offer users utility — not just information.
 That means that your app should actually DO something — like allow your customers to order products, play a game or access a service.
 Apps that merely offer information are of no use to mobile users, and your company is better off without an app than one that does nothing.

 2. Make Sure It’s Designed for Mobile Usage